tapas-kar/AI-in-Python---Stock-Prediction/README.md

-# Im Starting to GIT it !!

-This is a collection of all the Python programs I worked on for the Spring 2020 semester.
+This is a group project that was done for the AI in Python class at The University of Texas at Tyler.